What is the "polluting pay principle" in the context of environmental legislation?

 What is the test for discrimination in the context of "gender identity"?
 (Northwest Territories, Canada)

-What is the test for renewing a statement of claim?
+What is the quantum of support for a married couple in a separation proceeding?
 (Northwest Territories, Canada)

 What is the effect of an interim order on an interim motion?
 (Northwest Territories, Canada)